Priesemann-Group/mrestimator/README.md

 ## What's new

 ### 08.07.2020 Our paper draft is now on arXiv
-[arXiv:2007.03367](https://arxiv.org/abs/2007.03367): "MR. Estimator, a toolbox to determine intrinsic timescales from subsampled spiking activity".
+* [arXiv:2007.03367](https://arxiv.org/abs/2007.03367): "MR. Estimator, a toolbox to determine intrinsic timescales from subsampled spiking activity".
+* Additional scripts and downloadable data to recreate the figure on triallength are available on [gin](https://gin.g-node.org/pspitzner/mrestimator_triallength/src/master).

 ### 23.04.2020 [v0.1.6](https://pypi.org/project/mrestimator/0.1.6)